andy87/nano-app/README.md

 ### 🔌 Setup.

 #### 1. Repository
-Using a console/terminal with git & php support
-Move to the project directory.
+Using a console/terminal with git & php support move to the project directory.
 Execute the `clone` console command:
 ⌨ `git clone git@github.com:andy87/nano-app.git .`